 The evidence seems clear that moral codes – religious or secular – are not constant.
 Rather, they change.
 I believe the changes are in part driven by the desire for greater human happiness.
 Not all changes in moral behavior may meet the test of producing a thriving society.
 But the evidence suggests that they move generally in that direction.
 Who do you know wants, physical well-being aside, to go back in time?

 Can we evaluate the correctness of moral codes?

-It is my premise that secular man and God have human flourishing as an essential outcome for moral behavior.
-It is also my premise that both use the same basic tools to create the codes for humans to live by — reason and facts.
-If these premises are correct, it seems there is a basis for agreeing on morals or at least having a productive discussion about what constitutes moral behavior.
+My premise is that man and God have human flourishing as the desired outcome for moral behavior.
+I assume both use the same basic methods to create the rules for humans to live by – reason, logic, facts, and experience.
+These assumptions can form a basis for productive discussion about the correctness of any moral code.

-Ultimately the validity or efficacy of a moral code is determined by the same test: Does it work?
-Does it produce a society where humans, individually and collectively, flourish?
+The validity or efficacy of a moral code is determined by whether it works.
+Does it produce a society where people flourish?
 What evidence do we have that certain behavior works?
-How strong is the logic and reasoning linking behavior and human thriving?
+How convincing is the evidence?
+How strong is the logic and reasoning linking moral behavior and human thriving?

 This topic is so complex that seeking resolution is foolish.
-But the basic approach outlined here has made it easier for me to have useful and productive discussions with people of widely divergent perspectives on one of the most important issues of human existence – how should we behave toward our fellow humans.
-It may lead to uncovering common ground and perhaps even compromise and accommodation.
+But framing the topic using flourishing as the goal and effectiveness as the test has made it easier for me to have useful and productive discussions with people of widely ideological and spiritual perspectives.
+It may help others to find common ground and perhaps even compromise and accommodation.